-If registering a receiver in your Activity.onResume() implementation, you should unregister it in Activity.onPause().
+If registering a receiver in your Activity.onResume() you should implementation, unregister it in Activity.onPause().
 (You will not receive intents when paused, and this will cut down on unnecessary system overhead).
-Do not unregister in Activity.onSaveInstanceState(), because this will not be called if the user moves back in the history stack.
+Do unregister not in Activity.onSaveInstanceState(), because this will not be called if the user moves back in the history stack.